Hide and Seek (2013 film): Plot

 Sung-Soo goes to confront his brother, only to be attacked by the man stalking him.
 He discovers that the man is Eun-Hye's boyfriend, who also thought Sung-chul is the one who killed his girlfriend.
 In Eun-Hye's room, Sung-Soo finds the girl's corpse in her wardrobe.
 The killer fatally stabs Eun-hye's boyfriend and attacks Sung-Soo.
 He takes refuge in Joo-hee's room and finds his brother's corpse in her wardrobe, realizing Joo-hee is the killer before she knocks him unconscious, steals his wallet, and flees with Pyeong-Hwa.

 It's revealed that Joo-hee and her daughter are deranged kleptomaniacs whose modus operandi is killing residents of apartments and pretending to be residents themselves.
 She killed Sung-Chul in order to lure his brother to come investigate and take over their penthouse.
 Min-Ji is attacked by Joo-hee, who attempts to kill Ho-se and Soo-ha.
-When Sung-Soo arrives, Joo-he attacks him again and gains the upper hand, but stops due to Sung-Soo threatened to burn up their penthouse if she kills him and his family.
+When Sung-Soo arrives, Joo-he attacks him again and gains the upper hand, but stops due to Sung-Soo threatening to burn up their penthouse if she kills him and his family.
 He persuades her to spare them in exchange for the penthouse, but she refuses and starts choking him, claiming that the penthouse is "hers".
-She almost kills him when Soo-ha distracts her long enough to make Sung-Soo burn the kitchen.
-Horrified, she let go Sung-Soo and tries in vain to stop the fire, only to end up burned to death in process.
-The police manage to break in and secure the room while Sung-Soo cradles Min-Ji's unconscious body and their tearful children yells at her to wake up.
+She almost kills him when Soo-ha distracts her long enough to allow Sung-Soo to burn the kitchen.
+Horrified, she lets go of Sung-Soo and tries in vain to stop the fire, only to end up burned to death in the process.
+The police manage to break in and secure the room while Sung-Soo cradles Min-Ji's unconscious body and their tearful children yell at her to wake up.

-Some time later, Sung-Soo and his family visit his parent and Sung-Chul grave, finally making peace for his brother and free from his guilt before they travel back to America.
+Some time later, Sung-Soo and his family visit the graves of his parents and Sung-Chul, finally making peace with his brother and freeing Sung-Soo from his guilt before they travel back to America.
 Their penthouse is now empty and occupied by a new family.
 As the new residents settle in, the camera turns on the wardrobe in which Pyeong-Hwa still hides, looking at them, narrating the voiceover from the beginning.